SSH Multiplexing¶

 See Using SSH Multiplexing for reference.

-authentication). edit the ssh configuration file on your local computer
+To use SSH multiplexing, edit the ssh configuration file on your local computer

 (typically ~/.ssh/config) and add or modify the following entry.
 Be